Redividing the Cake: Price-of-Fairness Bounds

 The proofs of Theorems \ref{thm:interval-pof}, \ref{thm:rectangle-pof} and \ref{thm:convex-pof} are similar; only the constants are different.
-We present below only the proof of Theorem \ref{thm:rectangle-pof}; to get the proofs of the other theorems, replace the constant "4" with "3" or "5" respectively.
+The proof of Theorem \ref{thm:rectangle-pof} is presented below; to get the proofs of the other theorems, replace the constant ``3'' with ``2'' or ``4'' respectively.